datacamp261-dev/capstone-project/README.md

 # Functionality of the application

 This application will allow creating/removing/updating/fetching Meal items.
-Each TODO item can optionally have an attachment image.
+Each Meal item can optionally have an attachment image.
 Each user only has access to Meal items that he/she has created.

-# TODO items
+# Meal items

 The application should store Meal items, and each Meal item contains the following fields: